mapbox/mapbox-gestures-android/README.md

 ## Documentation

-You'll find all of this library's documentation on [our Mapbox Gestures page](https://www.mapbox.com/android-docs/map-sdk/overview/gestures).
+You'll find all of this library's documentation on [our Maps Guides user interaction page](https://docs.mapbox.com/android/maps/guides/user-interaction/).
 This includes information on installation, using the API, and links to the API reference.

 ## Getting Started

-If you are looking to include Mapbox Gestures for Android inside of your project, please take a look at [the detailed instructions](https://www.mapbox.com/android-docs/map-sdk/overview/gestures/) found in our docs.
+If you are looking to include Mapbox Gestures for Android inside of your project, please take a look at [the detailed instructions](https://docs.mapbox.com/android/maps/guides/user-interaction/) found in our docs.
 If you are interested in building from source, read the contributing guide inside of this project.

 To use the Gestures library, include it in your app-level `build.gradle` file.